Example: Create a GitHub Issue or Linear Ticket from Email

 Open the webhook detail page (/app/webhooks/{id}) and click Simulate.

-A new issue should appear in your tracker within a few seconds.
+issue appears in your tracker after a few seconds.

 Or send a real test email